-Ayanna Brown, a California native, graduated from Hampton University with her Bachelor's of Arts in Psychology.
-While at Hampton University, she was heavily involved in mental health advocacy, volunteering and mentorship.
+Ayanna Brown, a California native, graduated from Hampton University with a Bachelor of Arts in Psychology.
+While at Hampton University, she was heavily involved in mental health advocacy, volunteering, and mentorship.

 Upon graduation, she traveled back to her California roots.
-Ayanna currently serves as the Tri-City NAACP Youth Council.
-Her goals for the chapter includes: re-establishing the committee, providing resources for academics + scholarships and mentorship.
+Ayanna currently serves as the Tri-City NAACP'S Secretary and Youth Council Chair.
+Her chapter goals include re-establishing the committee, providing resources for academics + scholarships, and mentorship.

 Standing Committee Chair

 THIS COULD BE YOU!